-Progent's Ransomware Settlement Negotiation Consulting in Garland
+Overview of Progent's Ransomware Settlement Negotiation Services in Garland

-- Identifying and communicating with the hacker
+- identifying and contacting the hacker persona

-- Evaluating the likelihood of recovery
+- Evaluating the recovery risk

-- Verifying the threat actor's decryption capabilities
+- Testing the TA's decryption capabilities

 - Establishing a settlement amount and schedule with the hacker

-- Checking accordance with anti-money laundering laws
+- Checking compliance with anti-money laundering (AML) laws

-- Creating a pristine environment
+- Creating a clean environment

-Settling Exfiltration Ransoms
+Paying Exfiltration Ransoms